Pain in crustaceans: Scientific investigation

 The absence of a neocortex does not appear to preclude an organism from experiencing affective states.
 Convergent evidence indicates that non-human animals have the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviors.
 Consequently, the weight of evidence indicates that humans are not unique in possessing the neurological substrates that generate consciousness.
 Non-human animals, including all mammals and birds, and many other creatures, including octopuses, also possess these neurological substrates.

 In the 20th and 21st centuries, there were many scientific investigations of pain in non-human animals.
 Argument by analogy is sometimes used to assess the capacity of other animals to experience pain.
 This is based on the principle that if a non-human animal's responses to noxious stimuli are similar to those of humans, they are likely to have had an analogous experience.
 For example, if a pin is stuck in a chimpanzee's finger and it rapidly withdraws its hand, then argument by analogy indicates that like humans, it felt pain.

 In 2012 the American philosopher Gary Varner reviewed the research literature on pain in animals.
 His findings are summarised in the following table.
 Arguing by analogy, Varner claims that any animal which exhibits the properties listed in the table could be said to experience pain.
 On that basis, he concludes that all vertebrates, including fish, probably experience pain, but invertebrates (e.g. crustaceans) apart from cephalopods probably do not experience pain.

+Hexapods (insects and entognathans) are cladistically crustaceans, with the two groups now combined in the monophyletic clade Pancrustacea.